 Recently Adopted Accounting Pronouncements

-The following are those accounting pronouncements which have been adopted in the first six months of 2010 and which are relevant to the Group in the preparation of these condensed consolidated interim financial statements.
+The following are those accounting pronouncements which are relevant to the Group and which have been applied in the preparation of these condensed consolidated interim financial statements.

 New Accounting Pronouncements

 In December 2013, the IASB issued amendments to multiple IFRS standards, which resulted from the IASB’s annual improvement projects for the 2010-2012 and 2011-2013 cycles.
 They comprise amendments that result in accounting changes for presentation, recognition or measurement purposes as well as terminology or editorial amendments related to a variety of individual IFRS standards.
 The amendments will be effective for annual periods beginning on or after July 1, 2014.
 The amendments are not expected to have a material impact on the Group’s consolidated financial statements.
 The amendments have yet to be endorsed by the EU.